-The uMhlathuze Water Stewardship Partnership (UWASP) is a river basin collaboration of business, government and civil society partners established to address water security challenges in the uMhlathuze region of South Africa.
-UWASP aims to play a transformative role in the region by unlocking the value of water for social, economic and environmental benefit.
+The uMhlathuze Water Stewardship Partnership (UWASP) is a river basin collaboration of business, government and civil society established to address water security challenges in the uMhlathuze region of South Africa.
+UWASP aims to play a transformative role in the region by unlocking the value of water for social, economic, and environmental benefit.

 Location:

 The Mhlathuze River Catchment is on the north-east coast of KwaZulu-Natal, approximately 180kms north of Durban.
+The main towns in the region include Richards Bay, Melmoth and Empangeni.

 - Enhancing the management of the freshwater coastal lakes and surface water dam that provide for uMhlathuze’s needs